suellenlemos/equipments-frontend/README.md

 ## Description

-This project is an web application to show equipment's bar chart built with React, TypeScript and Vite.
+This project is a web application to show equipment's bar chart built with React, TypeScript and Vite.
 The application features the following functionalities:

 - User registration
 - User login/authentication